What Counts as Early Occult Detective Fiction?

-The literary roots of occult detective fiction can be traced back at least as far as the Classical Period and the writings of Pliny the Younger and Lucien.
-And yet the term “Early” in my Chronological Bibliography of Early Occult Detectives means something centuries later than that.
-In fact, it starts in 1817, the year that E.T.A.
+The literary roots of occult detective fiction can be traced back at least as far as the Classical Period and the writings of Pliny the Younger and Lucian of Samosata.
+Those writings, in fact, establish the two main branches explored in my anthology Ghostly Clients & Demonic Culprits: The Roots of Occult Detective Fiction.
+And yet the term early in my Chronological Bibliography of Early Occult Detectives means something centuries later than that.
+To be sure, it starts in 1817, the year that E.T.A.
 Hoffmann’s “The Mystery of the Deserted House” (a.k.a.
 “The Deserted House”) was first published in German.

 This raises the question: does Dr. K., Hoffmann’s character who resolves the supernatural dilemma in “Deserted,” really qualify as an occult detective at all?
 Is he simply too early?
 In one important way, the answer is no, he doesn’t qualify.
 The focus of the story is wrong.

 A great many supernatural tales focus on — or are flat out told by — a protagonist who suffers from an otherworldly experience.
 “Deserted” is no different in this respect.
 This story works its way toward occult detection only when that protagonist/narrator takes his troubles to “Dr. K., who was noted for his treatment of those diseases of the mind out of which physical diseases so often grow.”

 Despite this very earth-bound description, Dr. K. quickly reveals that he accepts the supernatural as part of his diagnosis process.
 He trusts both psychometry (receiving psychic impressions from a physical object) and mind-to-mind clairvoyance, the latter by placing his hand on the patient’s neck to share his vision of a face in a mirror.